Aphorica/form_fields/README.md

 <dd>
 Intended to be a more complete demo.
 Currently tests _CheckboxTileFormField_ and _SwitchTileFormField_</dd>
 </dl>

 ## TODOS
-An working example for what has been implemented so far ( called rb_tile_formfield_demo) will be provided here on github as soon as I can get it uploaded.

-Beyond that:
- - Obviously add more FormField implementations.
+ - Add more FormField implementations.
  - More documentation.
  - Fix bugs.